-A few spoonfuls of raspberry jam add a tart edge to cocoa-filled babka, while berry syrup adds a pink-tinged, lacquered shine to the final loaf.
+In Leah Koenig’s cookbook Modern Jewish Cooking: Recipes & Customs for Today’s Kitchen (Chronicle, March, 2015), classic babka gets an update with a double dose of raspberry: A few spoonfuls of jam add a tart edge to the cocoa filling, while a simple syrup infused with fresh berries adds a pink-tinged, lacquered shine to the final loaf.

 For the Dough

 - 2 1⁄4 tsp. active dry yeast

 - 4 1⁄2 cups flour, plus more for dusting

 - 3 eggs, lightly beaten